Dr Richard De Ritter

 I am particularly interested in the way these writers offered readers domesticated forms of wonder.
 That is, instead of focussing on extreme reactions to the strange, the mysterious, and the unknown, these authors drew children’s attention to the world around them.
 Advocating careful, scientifically informed observation, these writers encouraged children to discover wonder in their local environment and in the objects, animals and people they encountered there.
 From this premise, I want to explore how these ostensibly rationalist writers presented wonder as an agent of enchantment—but one that could prompt children to reflect upon their place within, and ethical responsibility to, the wider world.

-Much of my teaching focuses on the literature of the long eighteenth century.
-I have also particularly enjoyed teaching modules that focus on children’s literature from the eighteenth century to the present day.
+I have undertaken a wide cariety of teaching here at Leeds.
+Much of my undergraduate teaching has focused on the literature of the long eighteenth century, and I particularly enjoy teaching the novels of Jane Austen.
+I have also taught undergraduate and postgraduate modules that explore children’s literature from the eighteenth century to the present day.

-I have supervised/am currently supervising PhD projects on eighteenth-century British and French historiography; childhood illness in Romantic writing; and masculinity in English and French children’s literature.
+I have supervised/am currently supervising a range of postgraduate research students whose projects include: eighteenth-century British and French historiography; childhood illness in Romantic writing; masculinity in English and French children’s literature; human-animal relations in Chinese literature; and meat consumption in contemporary writing.
+I would be delighted to hear from potential postgraduate research students whose interests overlap with my own.

 Research groups and institutes